Absolute continuity of Bernoulli convolutions for algebraic parameters

 We estimate $1-\l^{-1}<x_0-1$.
 To this end, we write

-hence $x_0\le l_1(Q)^{1/(n-d)}$.
+hence $x_0\le \ell_1(Q)^{1/(n-d)}$.
 In light of \eqref{eq:explicit-condition} $\mu_{\l,p}$ is absolutely continuous, provided $p\in[1/4,3/4]$ and $n$ is sufficiently large so that

-The restrictive hypothesis on the coefficients of $Q$ is not necessary, its only required to ensure that the polynomial is irreducible and \eqref{eq:explicit-condition} can be applied.
+The restrictive hypothesis on the coefficients of $Q$ is not necessary, it is only required to ensure that the polynomial is irreducible and \eqref{eq:explicit-condition} can be applied.
 However, the upper bound \eqref{eq:Mahler-upper} is still valid for any root $\l$ of $P$ even if $P$ is not irreducible.
 A general lower bound

 due to Dobrowolski \cite{dobrowolski}*{Theorem 1} is available for any algebraic number of degree at most $n$ that is not a root of unity.
-Since $\frac{1}{1200}\Big(\frac{\log\log n}{\log n}\Big)^3$ decreases much slower than $l_1(Q)^{1/(n-d)}-1$ as $n$ grows, Theorem \ref{th:main} implies that $\mu_{\l,p}$ is absolutely continuous if $n$ is sufficiently large for any fixed polynomial $Q$ and fixed $p\in(0,1)$ assuming only that $Q(1)<0$.
+Since $\frac{1}{1200}\Big(\frac{\log\log n}{\log n}\Big)^3$ decreases much slower than $\ell_1(Q)^{1/(n-d)}-1$ as $n$ grows, Theorem \ref{th:main} implies that $\mu_{\l,p}$ is absolutely continuous if $n$ is sufficiently large for any fixed polynomial $Q$ and fixed $p\in(0,1)$ assuming only that $Q(1)<0$.